Church of God Ministry of Jesus Christ International: Beliefs

 The denomination has a charismatic confession of faith.

-The Church's most important feature is its reliance on the gift of prophecy, in which a human instrument is said to be used by the Holy Spirit to speak.
+The Church's most important feature is its reliance on the gift of prophecy, in which a human instrument is used by the Holy Spirit to speak.
 This practice reminds of the early Christian Church's gift of prophecy, mentioned by Paul in the Epistle to the Corinthians, by John in his Gospel and other New Testament books.

 Unlike other Pentecostal denominations, prophecies are seldom general (i. e., given to the public attending the service), but individual, and refer to the past, present and future of the person receiving the message.
 Its form is of specific promises (of healing, happiness, economic prosperity, spiritual experiencies, marriage, and so on) expected to be fulfilled by God through His power, as well as commandments on the individual's life, as a "guidance for life".
 Those to whom the promises have been fulfilled often give testimony of them in public in the religious services.

 The gift of prophecy is not the only spiritual gift said to appear in the Church.
-Of a central importance is the gift of tongues, which is the sign of being baptised by the Holy Spirit, resembling the New Testament's Pentecost day.
+Of a central importance is the gift of tongues, said to be the sign of being baptised by the Holy Spirit, resembling the New Testament's Pentecost.
 There are also gifts of healing, spiritual visions, dream interpretation, casting away demons and discernment, among others.
 Believers are encouraged to ask for these gifts in prayer, so that all the congregation may have a personal experience with God.
 In a typical prayer room there could be one prophesier for each thirty believers.